 Everton 4 – 0 Leicester City

-Everton take on fellow strugglers Leicester City at Goodison Park, with David Moyes forced to make changes to the side that started at Brighton due to injuries to two more first-choice players.
+Everton took on fellow strugglers Leicester City at Goodison Park, with David Moyes forced to make changes to the side that started at Brighton due to injuries to two more first-choice players.

-Beto comes in to lead the line in place of Dominic Calvert-Lewin while James Garner makes his first start following a long lay-off with a back problem.
+Beto came in to lead the line in place of Dominic Calvert-Lewin with Mangala, McNeil, Chermiti and Broja all out injured, while James Garner made his first start following a long lay-off with a back problem.

-James Garner kicked it back to Pickford whose hoof upfield fell nicely as Beto played decoy for a steaming Doucoure who chested it neatly into his path before belting it past Hermansen into the far left corner to open the scoring inside 10 seconds — Everton’s fastest ever goal!
+And it was Garner’s kick-off back to Pickford whose hoof upfield fell nicely as Beto played decoy for a steaming Doucoure to chest the bouncing ball neatly into his path before belting it past Hermansen into the far left corner to open the scoring inside 10 seconds — Everton’s fastest ever goal!

 And a great ball forward from James Tarkowski unleashed Beto in a similar position, he struck a lovely finish in the same left corner of Hermansen’s goal with just 7 minutes gone!
 Two shots, two goals.